joelr/developer.everydayhero.com/content/oauth-integration.md

 * TOC
 {:toc}

-## How to Authenticate with EDH Passport
+## How to Authenticate with EDH

-everydayhero's Giving Passport is our way of globally recognising a user within any one of our products.
+everydayhero's OAuth account is our way of globally recognising a user within any one of our products.
 We are now opening this functionality for other developers to leverage.
 We are using the same technology that powers Twitter and Facebook: OAuth2.
 Because this has